cpetersen/srt/README.md

   file.timeshift({ 1 => "00:02:12,000", 843 => "01:38:06,000" }) # Correct drifting-out-of-sync
 ```

-This example call would shift the **first subtitle** to `00:02:12`, the **last subtitle** (assuming here that `#843` is the last one in your file!) to `01:38:06` and all the ones before, after, and in between those two reference points seamlessly to their relatively earlier or later begin times.
+This example call would shift the **first subtitle** to `00:02:12`, the **last subtitle** (assuming here that `#843` is the last one in your file) to `01:38:06`, and all the ones before, after, and in between those two reference points seamlessly to their own resulting earlier or later begin times.

 To make this work pass two `original timecode/id => target timecode` pairs where each takes any of these 4 forms: